edoardohorse/Carousel-customElement/README.md

 # Syntax

 Using [img-lazy](https://github.com/edoardohorse/Img-customElement), laziness is implemented into carousel.
-While using img, they are loaded on startup
+While using img, they are loaded on startup.
+Check [important](#%EF%B8%8F-important) to understand previews behaviour.
 ```html
     <carousel-default
         size= big|[medium]|small